Apprenticeship: History

-Types of apprenticeships
+Types

-Apprenticeships can be divided into two main categories: Independent and Cooperative.
+Apprenticeships can be divided into two main categories: independent and cooperative.

 Independent apprenticeships are those organized and managed by employers, without any involvement from educational institutions.
 They happen dissociated from any educational curricula, which means that, usually, the apprentices are not involved in any educational programme at the same time but, even if they are, there is no relation between the undergoing studies and the apprenticeship.

 Cooperative apprenticeships are those organized and managed in cooperation between educational institutions and employers.
 They vary in terms of governance, some being more employer lead and others more educational institution lead, but they are always associated with a curriculum and are designed as a mean for students to put theory in practice and master knowledge in a way that empowers them with professional autonomy.
 Their main characteristics could be summarized into the following: